Cray-HPE/docs-csm/operations/security_and_authentication/Remove_the_LDAP_User_Federation_from_Keycloak.md

 1. Click on `User Federation` under the `Configure` header of the navigation panel on the left side of the page.

-1. Click on the `Delete` button on the line for the LDAP provider in the `User Federation` table.
+1. Click on the three dots on the LDAP provider then the `Delete` button.

 ### Use the Keycloak REST API